networkdynamics/PolNeAR/README.md

     from polnear import data

 The data object behaves like a list.
-Each element in the list represents an article and its acoompanying annotations.
+Each element in the list represents an article and its acompanying annotations.
 The article is represented as a dict of metadata attributes, along with a couple helpful methods.

     >>> training_data = data.train()